 Allows you to set the Airtime Charge Warning message that pops up when Axcess Apps is started to ON or OFF.

-- 1. Press , 2 abc , 2 abc from standby mode. - 2.
+- 1. Press (MENU ), 2 abc , 2 abc . - 2.
 Press Left Soft Key Yes, or Right Soft Key No.

-Managing Your Axcess Apps Applications

-Download new applications and delete old ones at anytime.
+Managing Your Axcess Apps Applications Download new applications and delete old ones at anytime.

 Deleting Applications